majormunky/obsidian-url-shortener/README.md

 ```

 This lets you define urls you want to use in your note, and then use a special tag to refer to that url.
 When hitting preview, the URL will change to the real one, letting you click on it as normal

+Note: This plugin does not currently do this